filipelinhares/dotfiles/README.md

-# Filipe's set up
+# Config

-## What's inside
+Config is a basic checklist I follow to set up a new Ubuntu's development environment so I can more quickly get back to coding.

-This will install:
+## Checklist

 - Git
 - ZSH
 - oh-my-zsh